ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ```

 ## Mutually Recursive Functions
-Suppose I want to define two functions which call each other.
+Suppose I want to define two functions that call each other.
 This is
-actually not a very common thing to do, but it can be useful sometimes.
+actually not a very common thing to do, but it can sometimes be useful.
 Here's a contrived example (thanks to Ryan Tarpine): The number 0 is
 even.
 Other numbers greater than 0 are even if their predecessor is odd.
 Hence: